 WPQ's are used to build Welders' qualification ranges and can be analyzed to show a welder is qualified to a given WPS even if that WPS is not associated with the WPQ or PQR.

-Tired of wasting time doing working the old way?
-Sign-up here for a FREE 14 day trial of ProWrite Welding Procedure Management Software or to get pricing.
+Tired of wasting time doing work the old fashioned way?
+Sign-up here for a Prowrite Demo or to get pricing.

 Download Antonio's article from the February edition of AWS Welding Journal right now, if you would like to learn more from about how CEI helps the Welding Industry year-round!